pioka1/bitlabiotwebserver/README.md

 can all of this work?
 Our solution is a dependency called Webpack, which we have added in our `package.json`.
 Webpack does two things: 1) It *transpiles* all of the files written in newer technologies into pure HTML, CSS, and JavaScript.
 In our case, it is only the CSS and JavaScript that is created, since React takes care of generating the HTML for us.
-2) It *merges* all of the files into a single CSS and JavaScript files.
+2) It *merges* all of the files into a single CSS and JavaScript file.
 This allows us to organize our code into different components which matches the way you organize React components.

 ## 2.4 `app.js`